agrc/metadata-asset-tracking-tool/metadata/society/schools_higher_education.md

 ### What does the dataset represent?

-Each point location has been placed on or near the main administrative building of the educational institution.
+Each point represents the [address point](https://gis.utah.gov/products/sgid/location/address-points/) of the institution as derived by the UGRC Geocoding API.
 Features in this dataset include the institution name, type, address, phone number, and website.

 ### How was the dataset created?